mkruse83/dp-203_preparation/README.md

 		One Driver node, many worker nodes
-		Driver and worker nodes use java programs for scheduling worker nodes runs executor, that provides slots for tasks Catalyst optimizer:
+		Driver and worker nodes use java programs for scheduling worker nodes runs executor, that provides slots for tasks Supports TEXT, JSON, CSV, JDBC, ORC, PARQUET, DELTA, LIBSVM and HIVE Invoke the command spark.streams.active to see the list of active streams Catalyst optimizer:
 			analyze, optimize logical plan, physical planning, code generation
 		Tungsten: